3 reasons why your company should care about learning analytics

 Your C-Suite team asks for visible training ROI (Return On Investment)!

-Research does show that only 40% of companies believe their learning strategy is aligned with their organizational needs – so it makes sense that they’re looking for some form of valuation.
+Research shows that only 40% of companies believe their learning strategy is aligned with their organizational needs – so it makes sense that they’re looking for some form of valuation.
 Perhaps, as a company, part of your role in developing your employees comes in the form of an education stipend, and you join other leading employers supporting professional development of their workforce.

 Two overlapping charts, one bar chart and one donut chart.
 The bar chart (left, ovelapping the left side of the donut chart) has two bars.
 One bar is unlabelled and significantly smaller than the one to its right, which is labelled with a callout that reads, "94% of employees are more likely to stay with an employer who invests in their professional development."
 The donut chart is divided into two sections.
 The smaller section is coloured with a solid gradient, and it has a callout that reads, "40% of companies believe that their learning strategy aligns with organizational needs."
 The larger part of the donut is transparent with a dotted outline, with a callout which says, "60% have no connection to the company’s strategic objectives."
 (Source: https://www.mckinsey.com/capabilities/people-and-organizational-performance/our-insights/the-essential-components-of-a-successful-l-and-d-strategy)